Bacterial Culture, Aerobic, Respiratory

-All sputum and induced sputum specimens are screened microscopically by Gram stain to avoid culturing specimens that do not represent lower respiratory secretions; specimens with >25 squamous epithelial cells per low-power field will not be cultured.
+All sputum and induced sputum specimens are screened microscopically by Gram stain to avoid culturing specimens that do not represent lower respiratory secretions; specimens with more than 25 squamous epithelial cells per low-power field will not be cultured.

-Lower respiratory specimens are inoculated onto sheep blood agar, eosin methylene blue agar, and chocolate agar and are incubated for 48 hours.
-The following organisms are identified and reported: Streptococcus pneumoniae, Streptococcus pyogenes, other beta-hemolytic Streptococcus sp. groups B, C and G, Haemophilus species, Staphylococcus aureus, Moraxella catarrhalis, Neisseria meningitidis, gram-negative bacilli, and predominant yeast or Corynebacterium pseudodiphtheriticum/propinquum.
-Other organisms are classified as usual oropharyngeal flora.(York MK, Gilligan P, Church D: Lower Respiratory Tract Cultures.
-In Clinical Microbiology Procedures Handbook.
-Third edition.
-Edited by LS Garcia.
-Washington, DC, ASM Press, 2010, Section 3.11.2)
+Lower respiratory specimens are inoculated onto sheep blood agar, eosin methylene blue agar, and chocolate agar, and are incubated for 48 hours.
+The following organisms are identified and reported: Streptococcus pneumoniae; Streptococcus pyogenes; other beta-hemolytic Streptococcus species. groups B, C, and G; Haemophilus species; Staphylococcus aureus; Moraxella catarrhalis; Neisseria meningitidis; gram-negative bacilli; and predominant yeast; or Corynebacterium pseudodiphtheriticum/propinquum.
+Other organisms are classified as usual oropharyngeal flora.(York MK, Gilligan P, Alby K: Lower respiratory tract cultures.
+In Clinical Microbiology Procedures Handbook, Vol 1, Fourth edition.
+Edited by AL Leber.
+Washington DC, ASM Press, 2016, Section 3.11.2.)